mitre/saf/docs/emasser/index - Copy.md

 # emasser CLI Features and Capabilities

 ## Environment Variables
 To facilitate setting the required environment variables the `emasser ` SAF CLI utilized the zero-dependency module to load these variables from a `.env` file.
-See [Generating an eMASS Configuration File](#generating-an-emass-configuration-file)

 ### Configuring the `.env` File
 An `.env-example` file is provided with the required and optional fields.